Download eBooks & Wiring Diagrams (FREE)

 – Proof of Mexican Auto Insurance

-– Vehicle Title (?): Legally you do not need to present your vehicle title to obtain a TIP.
+- Vehicle title (but it’s iffy): Legally, you do not need to present your vehicle’s title to obtain a TIP.
 But we’ve been asked for it before and carry it with us, just in case.

 Refundable Deposit Info:

 Payment is completed with US dollars or a non-Mexican credit card only.
-Mexican pesos is not accepted.
+Mexican pesos are not accepted.

 This is tricky.